javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 alert( getComputedStyle(elem).width ); // show CSS width for elem
 ```

 Why we should use geometry properties instead?
+There are two reasons:

-1. First, CSS `width/height` depend on another property -- `box-sizing` that defines "what is" CSS width and height.
-A change in `box-sizing` for purposes of CSS may break such JavaScript.
+1. First, CSS width/height depend on another property: `box-sizing` that defines "what is" CSS width and height.
+A change in `box-sizing` for CSS purposes may break such JavaScript.
 2. Second, CSS `width/height` may be `auto`, for instance for an inline element:

     ```html run